Gamemode4Dev/GM4_Datapacks/lib_lore/README.md

 - `index` is the location of first line that was replaced.

 ## Technical Details
-- Technically the item isn't modified directly, this means the `Source` and be added to the lore of the item using the default `data modify` operations.
+- The item isn't modified directly, this means the lore of the item should be replaced with `Source` using the `data modify` operations.
+If you wish to modify player data, an item modifier is required.
 - These operations are technically not limited to lore, but can also be used for any type of list.